 The PHAA provides a forum for the exchange of ideas, knowledge and information on public health.
 The association is also involved in advocacy for public health policy, development, research and training.

 The Australian Indigenous HealthBulletin is the electronic journal of the Australian Indigenous HealthInfoNet.
 The purpose of the Australian Indigenous HealthBulletin is to facilitate access to information of relevance to Australian Indigenous health.
 The HealthBulletin attempts to keep people informed of current events of relevance, as well as information about recent research.

-IJBNPA is the official journal of the International Society for Behavioral Nutrition and Physical Activity (ISBNPA), and is a peer-reviewed online journal devoted to furthering the understanding of the behavioral aspects of diet and physical activity.
+The International Journal of Behavioural Nutrition and Physical Activity (IJBNPA) is the official journal of the International Society for Behavioral Nutrition and Physical Activity (ISBNPA), and is a peer-reviewed online journal devoted to furthering the understanding of the behavioral aspects of diet and physical activity.

 The print edition appears on the first and third Monday of each month, except that the December issues are combined into one large special issue.
 The full text of every issue since January 2002 is available on the web (only a selection of articles from 1996 to 2001 is available).